AndersonCotrim/SBFBurst/README.md

 ## Pretrained Model

 All the checkpoints including the SpyNet and PWCNet weights are located `pretrained_models/` folder.
+These files are in git-lfs format, so it's recommended to use git clone to properly get them.

 | Model                               |     PSNR      |  SSIM  | LPIPS  |
 |:------------------------------------|:-------------:|:------:|:------:|